sqitchers/homebrew-sqitch/README.md

 client prior to using Sqitch to manage Snowflake databases.

-Furthermore, the Sqitch Snowflake build optionally requires the Homebrew `libiodbc` package to build the ODBC driver.
-If you have your own build of iODBC or unixODBC that you'd rather use, pass the `--without-libiodbc` option to prevent it from being installed.
+Furthermore, the Sqitch Snowflake build optionally requires the Homebrew `libiodbc` package to build the ODBC driver. f you have your own build of iODBC or unixODBC that you'd rather use, pass `--without-libiodbc` to prevent Homebrew from installing it.

 Other Options
 -------------